ijaaz/markdown-guide/index.md

 use non-specialty editors.

-But even though you had to use a specialty Rich Text editor, it was all fine, becuse you could have specially formated text, images, colors, and all different other thing to spruce up your Text, thing that Simple Text did not have.
+But even though you had to use a specialty Rich Text editor, it was all fine, because you could have specially formated text, images, colors, and all different other thing to spruce up your Text, thing that Simple Text did not have.